Things You Can’t Miss in Nelson!

 8. Watch the Sunset at Tahunanui Beach

 It’s the locals’ favourite beach in the Nelson city area!
 Tahunanui Beach is not only a pleasant setting for a stroll with views of the Southern Alps beyond, but the beach also captures some sensational sunsets!

 Location: Tahunanui Beach, just off State Highway 6 when heading south.

 Food and drink is kind of big deal in Nelson.
 The city is surrounded by vineyards, orchards and is home to passionate chefs, winemakers, brewers and more!
 Check out our recommendations for Nelson wineries, Nelson breweries, and Nelson eateries.

 10. Explore Cable Bay

 Cable Bay is only a 10-minute drive from Nelson city, yet an awesome city escapes for walking, horse riding, cafes and even snorkelling.
 Take the 3-hour one-way trail that follows the stunning coast of Cable Bay or snorkel in the Ataata Point which is part of the Horoirangi Marine Reserve.
 Alternatively, horse riding tours are available in the area.

-Location: You can start the walk from either Cable Bay, 21km out of Nelson on State Highway 6, or Glenduan Bay, 12km out of Nelson on State Highway 6.
+Location: You can start the walk from either Cable Bay, 21km (13 miles) out of Nelson on State Highway 6, or Glenduan Bay, 12km (7 miles) out of Nelson on State Highway 6.